 If the perfect wave exists, it would be found on Oahu’s North Shore.
 This legendary surf mecca is known for its towering, glassy winter waves drawing the best surfers in the world.
 Stretching for more than seven miles, North Shore beaches host the world’s premier surfing competitions during peak winter months, including the biggest of them all, the Vans Triple Crown of Surfing.
 From May to September, the waves subside, creating a more tranquil atmosphere for surfing and swimming.

 Travelers who want to head to Oahu’s most iconic tourist destination make a beeline to Waikiki.
 The area grew from a small community of surfers and artists in the 1960s to a neighborhood of urban high rises in addition to gorgeous beaches such as Waikiki Beach, Kuhio Beach, Grays Beach, Fort DeRussy Beach, and Kahanamoku Beach.
 Waikiki also includes local attractions Kapiolani Park, Kahanamoku Lagoon, Kuhio Beach Park, and Ala Wai Harbor.
-You can be close to all these sun-drenched beaches by staying at the enchanting Villa Miranda, one of LVH’s luxury rentals in Waikiki.
+You can be close to all these sun-drenched beaches by staying at the enchanting Banyan House, one of LVH’s luxury rentals in Waikiki.
 With eight bedrooms and eight bathrooms, the villa can easily accommodate 16 guests.

 Waimanalo is a small, rural community sandwiched between the Koolau mountain range and Waimanalo Bay on the eastern side of Oahu.
 You will find gorgeous white sand beaches, great snorkeling, several noteworthy eateries, and a handful of family-owned farms that grow leafy “‘Nalo greens” destined for farmers’ markets and dinner plates.
 Experience island life at a relaxed pace in Waimanalo by renting ultra-grand Villa Tiarabelle for a praiseworthy vacation stay right on the ocean.